atsaloli/cf-health-check/cf-health-check.md

 ## Section II
 Section II is based on [CFEngine Enterprise Best Practices][2].

 -	(Do) Is your source code in version control?
-Are you using version control following modern best practices (e.g. [branch and merge workflows](http://git-scm.com/book/en/v2/Git-Branching-Basic-Branching-and-Merging))?
+-	(Do) Are you following modern best practices for your version control (e.g. [branch and merge workflows](http://git-scm.com/book/en/v2/Git-Branching-Basic-Branching-and-Merging))?
--	(Do) Does your Hub integrate with a version control repository so that your "masterfiles" are automically updated to the latest version?
+-	(Do) Does your hub automatically update "masterfiles" from the Version Control System?
--	(Do) Are you running your CFEngine Postgres database on dedicated SSD for best performance?
+-	(Do) Are you running your CFEngine Postgres database on a dedicated SSD for best performance?
 -	(Do) Do you set "splaytime" to reduce load on your hub?

 ## Section III